nicodellolio/proj-html-vuejs/README.md

 - Complete (if necessary) the previous day work
 - Add hover effects on the jumbo button and on the -Featured Online Courses- cards
+- Merge the components into the App.vue with the relative props
 - Add a dropdown menu on the Pages item in the Header component
 - Add eventual bonuses (hover, carousel, animations)